View John Hetland's Obituary on journaltimes.com and share memories

 December 22, 1969 – June 17, 2019

-RACINE – John David Hetland, age 49; proud & loving father of Hunter (age 15) & Brooke (age 8); beloved son of Ronald & Rachelle Hetland; dear brother of Shelly (Jay) LeGath & Jason (Robin) Hetland; faithful friend, dedicated police officer & ambassador of Racine and hero to all; lost his life while saving others on Monday evening, June 17, 2019.
+RACINE – John David Hetland, age 49; proud & loving father, beloved son, dear brother, faithful friend, dedicated police officer & ambassador of Racine and hero to all; lost his life while saving others on Monday evening, June 17, 2019.

-Funeral services honoring John will be held at Carthage College – A.F.
-Seibert Chapel (2001 Alford Park Drive "Sheridan Road" Kenosha, WI 53140) on Wednesday, June 26, 2019 at 11:00 am.
-Interment, with full law enforcement honors, will follow in West Lawn Memorial Park.
+Funeral services honoring John, with full police honors, will be held at Carthage College – A.F.
+Seibert Chapel (2001 Alford Park Drive "Sheridan Road" Kenosha, WI 53140) on Wednesday, June 26, 2019 at 11:00 am with Rev. Kara Baylor officiating.
+Interment will follow in West Lawn Memorial Park.
 Public visitation will be at Carthage College Seibert Chapel on Tuesday from 3:00 – 7:00 pm and Wednesday from 9:00 – 10:30 am.

-Please see this coming Sunday's Racine Journal Times newspaper or visit the funeral home website for the complete obituary.
+In lieu of flowers, memorial contributions may be directed to "Ron Hetland".
+All donations will go into a trust fund established for the benefit of John's son, Hunter, and daughter, Brooke.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY